 Mikhail Gorbachev was the first and last true republican in Russia

-Depending on individual ideological preferences, one can accuse Mikhail Gorbachev of million things or thank him a million times.
+Depending on individual ideological preferences, one can accuse Mikhail Gorbachev of a million things or thank him a million times.
 He “gave the people freedom” but “destroyed the Union”.
 He released Sakharov from exile but introduced prohibition.
 He received the Nobel Peace Prize.
 Still, life in his country did not become more peaceful.

 Having managed to bury most of his former opponents and supporters, Gorbachev remained the last fragment of the Soviet Union.
-Thirty years later, he stubbornly continued to irritate everyone because the USSR was dead and Gorbachev was still alive.
+Thirty years later, he stubbornly continued to irritate everyone because the USSR was dead, and Gorbachev was still alive.

 At the same time, Mikhail Gorbachev will enter the future textbooks with a plus sign.
 Before or after him, a figure of this magnitude never rose so high in Russia.